mattermost/docs/source/deployment/advanced-permissions.rst

 *Available in Enterprise Edition E20*

-A Team Override Scheme is a set of permissions applicable to a specific team.
-Using a Team Override Scheme gives teams a degree of autonomy, as team management can be tailored more effectively to support different use cases, such as a team specifically for guest users.
-Other functionality, such as how integrations are managed, can be applied in a more granular way.
+In some cases teams require more permissions flexibility than provided by the System Scheme.
+Using a Team Override Scheme gives teams a degree of autonomy to customize how users collaborate, such as as creating teams for different departments.

 When you use this permission scheme: